 One of the smallest accredited zoos in America, the Chattanooga Zoo covers 13 acres and is home to over 500 animals.
 The zoo’s mission is to educate the community about the importance of wildlife conservation.

-The most popular exhibit at the Chattanooga Zoo at Warner Park is the Himalayan Passage.
-It is the largest indoor red panda exhibit in the world.
-This area also features snow leopards and hanuman langurs.
+The most popular exhibit at the Chattanooga Zoo at Warner Park is the Himalayan Passage, the largest indoor red panda exhibit in the world.
+This area also features snow leopards and Hanuman langurs.

-For a fun and relaxing day out with the family, visiting the zoo is one of the best things to do in Chattanooga.
+Visit the zoo for a fun and relaxing day out with the family.
+It is one of the best things to do in Chattanooga.

 4: Tennessee Valley Railroad Museum

 The Tennessee Valley Railroad Museum opened its doors in 1960.
-It was founded by the National Railway Historical Society and Chattanooga locals who wanted to preserve the trains and railroads of the area.
+It was founded by the National Railway Historical Society and Chattanooga locals who wanted to preserve the area’s trains and railroads.

 Today, visitors can see the steam locomotives at the museum and experience taking a train ride.
 The railway leads guests on an hour-long ride pulled by a refurbished steam locomotive.
 These rides are one of the best historical things to do in Chattanooga.